 The University has been continuously involved in offering graduate work since 1955.
 In 1961, a cooperative graduate program was developed for the Master of Education degree which was awarded by the University of Missouri.
 Northwest Missouri State University phased out its own program over a period of two years and continued the cooperative arrangement until 1967.
 The last graduate in the M.Ed. cooperative program received his degree in 1969.
-A cooperative program for the Specialist in Education degree in Educational Administration with the University of Missouri.
+A cooperative program for the Specialist in Education degree in Educational Administration with the University of Missouri was begun in the 1970 summer session under the auspices of the University of Missouri.
 Although this program was phased out in 1982, NCA approved the Specialist in Education degree in Educational Administration as offered by Northwest since 1981.

 In 1978, approval was granted by the Missouri Coordinating Board of Higher Education to start a Northwest Missouri State University Graduate Center on the campus of Missouri Western State College in St. Joseph, Missouri.
-Beginning Fall 2007, the Northwest St. Joseph Center moved to 706 Felix Street in St. Joseph offering a variety of course work and programs.
+Beginning Summer 2012, the Northwest St. Joseph Center moved to the historic Green Acres Building at 3500 N. Village Dr., Suite 100 in St. Joseph offering a variety of course work and programs.
 In Spring 2006, the Kansas City Center was opened in the Blue Jay Tower Plaza at 8 Victory Lane in Liberty, Missouri.